-The proportion of cancer survivors is increasing of 3% on a yearly basis and in 2020 around 14 million cancer survivors have been estimated in Europe.
+The proportion of cancer survivors is increasing by 3% on a yearly basis and in 2020 around 14 million cancer survivors have been estimated in Europe.).
+Other studies based on projections estimated that given a population of 450 Mill in EU-27, the estimated number of cancer survivors should be 22.5 million.